SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-permissions-in-sharepoint.md

 1. Go to `http://{SharePointWebSite}_layouts/15/AppInv.aspx`, where  _\<SharePointWebSite\>_ is the URL of the website where the add-in is installed.
 Be careful not to add any query parameters on the URL.
 The form you need only appears on this page if the URL is exactly as shown.
 > [!NOTE]
-> Site owners are blocked to update add-in permissions in AppInv.aspx page by default.
-To enable it, use the command [Set-SPOTenant -SiteOwnerManageLegacyServicePrincipalEnabled $true](https://review.learn.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenant?view=sharepoint-ps&branch=pr-en-us-432#-siteownermanagelegacyserviceprincipalenabled).
+> Site owners are not allowed to update add-in permissions in AppInv.aspx page by default.
+More information can be found [here](https://review.learn.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenant?view=sharepoint-ps&branch=pr-en-us-432#-siteownermanagelegacyserviceprincipalenabled).

 2. Enter the add-in's ID, also called the client ID, in the **Add-in Id** box, and then select **Lookup**.
 The other boxes on the form are then populated with information about the add-in.